-- The Wolf in prominent in the Sky.
-In ancient China, people believed that eclipses of the sun were caused by a great sky-wolf eating up the sun.
+- In ancient China, the Wolf is prominent in the Sky.
+The people believed, that eclipses of the sun were caused by a great sky-wolf eating up the sun.
 People beat drums and shot arrows at the sun to drive the animal away.
 The Chinese saw the wolf also as a guardian of the heavenly palace.
 In Japan the wolf was admired for its ferocity, tenacity and swift attack.
 Also, they considered the wolf to be from heaven and to be venerated.

 Myth is the foundation of life; it is the timeless pattern, the religious formula to which life shapes itself…Whereas in the life of mankind the mythical represents an early and primitive stage, in the life of an individual it represents a late and mature one. — Thomas Mann